MattRCole/LC3-Assembler/README.md

-# LC3-Compiler
+# LC3-Assembler
-A Compiler for the LC3 assembly language.
-Compiles to both the Logisim LC3 2.0 and LC3 Simulate
+An Assembler for the LC3 assembly language.
+Assembles to both the Logisim LC3 2.0 and LC3 Simulate

-The guts and gore of the LC3 to Logisim compiler:
+The guts and gore of the LC3 to Logisim asembler:

 -------------------------------------Data Structures---------------------------------------------------------------------------